aasiflm10/fullToss-frontend/README.md

 # Shop.io

 Shop.io is a feature-rich e-commerce application developed as part of the FullToss Winter Internship assignment.
-The platform combines robust backend technologies with a modern and responsive frontend, delivering an intuitive shopping experience.
+The platform combines robust backend technologies with a modern and responsive frontend.

+Submitted By : Aasif Ali (aa6125405@gmail.com)

 ## Features